AdamShmanske/Baltimore-Morris-County-NJ-Income-Data/README.md

 For the 25th Percentile of Incomes from Baltimore neighborhoods, the minimum average income was $16,364.
 The median income of these neighborhoods was $23,612, and the upper fence was $36,568.
 There were numerous outliers in this dataset, and the maximum income was $53,687.
 ### 75th Percentile Baltimore Boxplot
 ![alt text](https://github.com/AdamShmanske/Baltimore-Morris-County-NJ-Income-Data/blob/master/75th%20Percentile%20Incomes%20Baltimore.png)
 For the 75th Percentile of Incomes from Baltimore neighborhoods, the minimum average income was $17,305.
 The median income of these neighborhoods was $38,520, far greater than the median income of the 25th percentile dataset.
-The maximum income was $72,321, and there were no outliers in this data set
+The maximum income was $72,321, and there were no outliers in this data set.
 ### 25th Percentile NJ Boxplot
 ![alt text](https://github.com/AdamShmanske/Baltimore-Morris-County-NJ-Income-Data/blob/master/25th%20Percentile%20Incomes%20NJ.png)
 For the 25th Percentile of Incomes from NJ neighborhoods, the minimum average income was $34,487.
 The median income of these neighborhoods was $46,582, and the upper income fence was $61,023.
 There was a singular outlier in this dataset, at $64,276.